Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on November 21, 2011 at 7:04 — No Comments

 Since 1964 the National Gallery of Art has offered professional museum training to candidates from all backgrounds through a variety of internship programs.
 Nine-week summer internships provide opportunities to work on projects directed by a Gallery curator or department head.
-Biweekly museum…Continue
+Biweekly museum seminars introduce interns to the broad spectrum of museum work, and to Gallery…Continue

 Added by Michael Wong on November 17, 2011 at 23:58 — No Comments

-Beato’s Delhi offers a pictorial history of Delhi, brought vividly to life through the visual virtuosity of Felice A. Beato, the famous nineteenth-century photographer who came to India to record the last embers of the 1857 ‘Mutiny’, and Jim Masselos who, in 1997, retraced Beato’s footsteps and photographed the…Continue
+Beato’s Delhi offers a pictorial history of Delhi, brought vividly to life through the visual virtuosity of Felice A. Beato, the famous nineteenth-century photographer who came to India to record the last embers of the 1857 ‘Mutiny’, and Jim Masselos who, in 1997, retraced Beato’s footsteps and photographed the same sites as far as possible.

 To pay tribute to Daguerre's 224th birth anniversary today (18th November 1787), the search giant Google celebrates the inventor of the world's first commercially successful photographic process with another patented Google Doodle.